- Will I be charged for the services provided at VEP?

 - Can VEP help me if I am in a same-sex relationship?

-VEP is an ally of the LGBTQ community and provides services to all members of the FIU community without exception.
+VEP is an ally of the LGBTQ community and provides services to all students without exception.
 VEP does not discriminate on the basis of age, citizenship, ethnicity, gender, gender identity, gender expression, marital status, disability, race, religion, sexual orientation, or veteran status.

 - I think I am in an abusive relationship.
 How can VEP help?